New York mom yanked down subway stairs during attempted robbery, in critical condition

 CLICK HERE TO GET THE FOX NEWS APP

-Htwe moved to New York from Burma in 2018. for her son's education.
+Htwe moved to New York from Burma in 2018 for her son's education, the paper reported.